 Breaches continue to happen at an increasing rate, with more severe consequences.
-Forbes reported that the year 2020 broke all records when it came to data lost in breaches and sheer numbers of cyber-attacks on companies, government, and individuals.
+Forbes reported that the year 2020 broke all records when it came to data lost in breaches and sheer numbers of cyber-attacks on companies, governments, and individuals.
 While substantial sums have been spent on network and endpoint-based security, these breaches reflect a general lack of investment in adequate application-aware workload protection.
 This has continued despite repeated surveys pointing to applications and OS vulnerabilities as the largest areas of enterprise security exposure.

 “Memory-based attacks are happening all around us and no one seems to want to talk about it because there hasn’t been a lot of defense against them.
 Virsec has an extraordinary and effective solution for defending against memory-based attacks.
 These guys are monsters in that.” – Chief Security Architect, Schneider Electric